 Bruschetta is a delicious Italian starter and this warm garlic mushroom topping is full of flavour.
 A great starter to enjoy any time when when entertaining family and friends.

-The end result is delicious crusty bread topped with cooked mushrooms that have a lovely hum of garlic and parsley, that's also enhanced with some fresh chopped parley garnish.
+The end result is delicious crusty bread topped with cooked mushrooms that have a lovely hum of garlic and parsley, that's also enhanced with some fresh chopped parsley garnish.

 Tips

-- I like chestnut mushrooms, but feel free to use different varieties if you like.
+- I like chestnut mushrooms, but feel free to use different varieties if you like - a mix of shittake and oyster mushrooms will go well with chestnut mushrooms too.

-- This garlic mushroom bruschetta recipe is easily adapted if you want to make less or more.
+- This garlic mushroom bruschetta recipe is easily adapted if you're cooking for less or more people.

 Category Spotlight...